qrzn23/min/wip/magick/content.md

 We find the theory reflected in the customs of Matriarchy.
 Parthenogenesis is supposed to be true.
 The Virgin (Yod-Virgo) contains in herself the Principle of Growth — the epicene Hermetic seed.
 It becomes the Babe in the Egg (A — Harpocrates) by virtue of the Spirit (A = Air, impregnating the Mother- Vulture) and this becomes the Sun or Son (F = the letter of Tiphareth, 6, even when spelt as Omega, in Coptic.
 See 777).

 *Aeon of Osiris*.
 Patriarchal age.
 Two sexes.
 I conceived as the Father-Wand.
 (Yod in Tetragrammaton).
 A The Babe is pursued by the Dragon, who casts a flood from his mouth to swallow it.
 See *Rev.* VII The Dragon is also the Mother — the “Evil Mother” of Freud.
 It is Harpocrates, threatened by the crocodile in the Nile.
 We find the symbolism of the Ark, the Coffin of Osiris, etc. The Lotus is the Yoni; the Water the Amniotic Fluid.
 In order to live his own life, the child must leave the Mother, and overcome the temptation to return to her for refuge.
 Kundry, Armida, Jocasta, Circe, etc., are svmbols of this force Which tempts the Hero.
 He may take her as his servant^[Her sole speech in the last Act is “Dienen: Dienen”.] when he has mastered her, so as to heal his father (Amfortas), avenge him (Osiris), or pacify him (Jehovah).
 But in order to grow to manhood, he must cease to depend on her, earning the Lance (Parzival), claiming his arms (Achilles), or making his club (Hercules)^[Note that all these three remain for a time as neuters among women, prevented from living the male life.] , and wander in the waterless wilderness like Krishna, Jesus, Oedipus, chi tau lambda — until the hour when, as the “King’s Son” or knight-errant, he must win the Princess, and set himself upon a strange throne.
 Almost all the legends of heroes imply this formula in strikingly similar symbols.
 F. Vau the Sun — Son.
-He is supposed to be mortal ; but how is this shewn?
+He is supposed to be mortal; but how is this shewn?
 It seems an absolute perversion of truth: the sacred symbols have no hint of it.
 This lie is the essence of the Great Sorcery.
 Osirian religion is a Freudian phantasy fashioned of man’s dread of death and ignorance of nature.
 The parthenogenesis-idea persists, but is now the formula for incarnating demi-gods, or divine kings; these must be slain and raised from the dead in one way or another.^[all these ideas may be explained by reference to anthropology.
 But this is not their condemnation, but their justification; for the customs and legends of mankind reflect the true nature of the species.]

 *Aeon of Horus*.
 Two sexes in one person.